Making homemade eggnog is so easy with this recipe, I doubt you’ll ever go back to the store bought stuff!

 Here is how to avoid that.
 With your mixer still running slowly add half of the milk to the egg mixture to temper the eggs, blend well.
 Tempering should prevent the eggs from curdling in the next step.

-Nothing can be more satisfying on a cold winter morning than sipping a cup of eggnog latte while watching your littles lazily eating breakfast by the light of the Christmas tree.
+Nothing can be more satisfying on a cold winter morning than sipping a cup of coffee with eggnog while watching your little ones lazily eating breakfast by the light of the Christmas tree.
 Merry Christmas!!

 More Christmas drink recipes

 - 2 cups /500ml half and half/single cream